 - professional advisers such as accountants, financial services providers, legal advisers and medical professionals.

-In that context, your personal data may be transferred and processed outside of the European Economic Area (“EEA”), including in Japan, which has been recognized as offering an adequate level of protection by the European Commission.
+In that context, your personal data may be transferred and processed outside of the European Economic Area (“EEA”), including the countries which have been recognized as offering an adequate level of protection by the European Commission.

-In other cases where we share your personal data with third parties located outside of the EEA, we will only do so if (i) such transfer is to a jurisdiction in respect of which an adequacy decision has been granted by the European Commission; (ii) the receiving party has certified to the EU-US Privacy Shield; or (iii) the transfer of data is governed by the SCC.
+In other cases where we share your personal data with third parties located outside of the EEA, we will only do so if (i) such transfer is to a jurisdiction in respect of which an adequacy decision has been granted by the European Commission; or (ii) the transfer of data is governed by the SCC.